theRosyProject/federicodallo/content/authors/admin/_index.md

   analysis.
 ---

-Federico Dallo, PhD, is a postdoctoral researcher at the **University of California, Berkeley**.
-He came from the Ca’ Foscari University of Venice and joined the Center for the Built Environment as a Marie Curie Fellow.
-He brings expertise with wireless monitoring in remote field installations.
+Federico Dallo, PhD, is a Marie Skłodowska-Curie Postdoctoral Researcher at the **University of California, Berkeley**.
+He came from the Ca’ Foscari University of Venice and joined the Center for the Built Environment, bringing expertise in air quality monitoring of indoor and outdoor environments.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.